wp-plugins/ad-injection/readme.txt

 == Changelog ==

+= 0.9.4.5 =
+Fix problem with mfunc mode widgets on archive pages.

 = 0.9.4.4 =
 New display option for defining CSS clear as left, right or both.
 Suppress file system warnings.